To apply for a booth space, a company should place an order through the IMCAS online platform

 Please send your comments and suggestions to email@example.com.
 We value your feedback and continue working together to make any upcoming events an asset for all of us.

-The recent sanitary crisis is pushing 2020 (and maybe 2021?) worldwide events to switch their format from a physical one to a virtual one.
+The global health crisis in 2020 has pushed events worldwide to reconsider and switch their format from physical to virtual.

-But, and because “Something good comes out of every crisis” (Dave Pelzer), our physical conferences are now doubled with a complete virtual experience.
-Indeed, while our excitement for human contact is palpable, we also understand that some participants may still be under a home travel ban and may not be able to attend the congress physically.
-Those participants will be offered with the possibility of switching from a physical badge to a virtual one.
+But, and because "Something good comes out of every crisis" (Dave Pelzer), our physical conferences are now complemented with a complete virtual experience to be delivered as a HYBRID format.
+While our signature educational experience with human contact stays at our forefront, we also understand that some participants may not be able to attend the congress physically.
+Therefore all participants are offered the possibility of switching from a physical badge to a virtual one.

-Should it be really impossible to hold a physical conference, then the conference will go virtual only. (check chapter 11.3)
+Should it be really impossible to hold a physical part of the conference, then the conference will switch to a virtual format. (check chapter 11.3)

 For complete explanation about "virtual attendance", please check out our FAQ delegates 4.1.

-There are still many uncertainties in current period not only in France but around the world.
-As an international conference we are obliged to take into consideration our governing laws as well as the rules of the locale where we host, all the while taking into consideration any severe restrictions from our attendees’ home countries.
+There are still many uncertainties in France and around the world.
+As an international congress organizer we factor in local governing laws, guidelines of the host country, as well as taking into consideration any restrictions from our attendees’ home countries.

-This change in format will be our last resort option and followed through with communication and policies that are clear, precise and fair for our speakers, delegates and sponsors.
+Any change in format will be followed through with clear communication and policies, precise and fair for our speakers, delegates and sponsors.